Field Notes

 13. Truffle

-Best for: Growing companies hiring across multiple departments who need to screen every applicant without phone-screening all of them
+Best for: Recruiting leaders who need to screen every candidate without phone-screening all of them

-Key features: AI-assisted candidate summaries and match scores, async video interviews (Candidate Shorts), three AI-resistant assessments (IPIP Big Five Personality, Situational Judgment, Environment Fit), structured evaluation
+Key features: AI-assisted candidate summaries and match scores, one-way video interviews (Candidate Shorts), three AI-resistant assessments (IPIP Big Five Personality, Situational Judgment, Environment Fit), structured evaluation

 Pricing: $149/month ($99/month paid annually)